Austin’s story is one of tragedy, incomprehensible loss and triumph.

-On Labor Day of 2003, my family and I were flying from northern Michigan to Ft.
+On Labor Day of 2003, he was flying home with his family from northern Michigan to Ft.
 Wayne, Indiana.
-As we were preparing to land, the aircraft crashed and burst into flames.
-My dad threw me out of the plane to save my life.
-He went back into the flames to get my mom, Julie, my sister, Lindsay, and brother, Ian, but tragically, was unable to.
-My mom, sister, and brother did not survive.
-My dad and I grieved the loss of our family members but we became each other’s lifeline through the grief.
-We pushed each other to overcome, as we knew my mom, sister and brother would’ve wanted.
-Eventually, my dad met a lovely woman named Kimberley, who had three kids of her own.
-They got married and together, formed a wonderful blended family.
-Meanwhile, I worked hard on my basketball skills and began to have success on the court.
-My dream was to play for Michigan.
-On June 15, 2011, Coach Beilein offered me a full scholarship to play basketball at The University of Michigan, which I accepted.
+As they were preparing to land, the aircraft crashed and burst into flames.
+His dad threw him out of the plane to save his life.
+He went back into the flames to get the others, but tragically, was unable to.
+Austin’s mom, sister, and brother did not survive.
+Austin and his dad grieved the loss but became each other’s lifeline through the grief.
+They pushed each other to overcome, as they knew their family would have wanted.

 GRIT: Growth Mindset to Overcome Any Adversity